 - maintaining healthy levels of red blood cells

 However, the natural decrease of this hormone in men typically doesn’t affect overall health any more than the aging process does.
 Medical experts disagree about the significance of a testosterone level decrease.
 They also disagree about the health benefits of hormone therapy use to combat the natural aging process in men, especially given the risks.

 Some men with unnaturally low levels of testosterone can benefit from hormone therapy.
 For example, the condition hypogonadism can cause unnaturally low levels of testosterone.
 It’s a dysfunction of the testicles that prevents the body from producing the right amount of testosterone.

-If testosterone levels decline naturally with age, do men need HRT?
+What's less certain is whether testosterone therapy can benefit healthy men whose testosterone decline is simply caused by aging.
 This has been a difficult question for researchers to answer.
-Not many studies have observed the effects of testosterone therapy in men with healthy levels of the hormone—and studies that have were smaller and yielded unclear results.
+Not many studies have observed the effects of testosterone therapy in men with healthy levels of the hormone.
+The studies that have were smaller and had unclear results.

 - fluid retention

 - increased urination